-ED allocates Basic Grant funds to LEAs through a statutory formula based primarily on the number of children, ages 5 through 17, from low-income families, which the Census Bureau updates annually, and on each State's per-pupil expenditures for education.
-In addition, the formula includes annually collected counts of children in locally operated institutions for neglected or delinquent children, in foster homes, and in families above the Census poverty line that receive assistance under the Temporary Assistance for Needy Families program (non-Census data).
+ED allocates Basic Grant funds to LEAs through a statutory formula based primarily on the number of children, ages 5 through 17, from low-income families, which the Census Bureau updates annually, and on the SPPE data.
+In addition, the formula includes the non-Census formula children data.
 In order to receive a Basic Grant, an LEA must have at least 10 formula children and the number of those children must exceed two percent of the LEA's total population of children ages 5 through 17.
 The statutory formula further requires that no eligible LEA receive less than 85, 90, or 95 percent of the amount it was allocated in the preceding year.
 This "hold-harmless" guarantee varies according to the percentage of formula children in each LEA.

-To determine the revised final FY 2017 allocations, ED used income year 2015 Census Bureau school district poverty and population estimates (ages 5 to 17), which are based on LEA boundaries as they existed in SY 2015-2016, and on SY 2014-2015 SPPE data.
-(These data replace the income year 2014 Census data and SY 2013-2014 SPPE data, respectively, that ED used for FY 2016 allocations.)
-The revised final allocations are also based on October 2016 non-Census data that replace the October 2015 non-Census data used for FY 2016 allocations.
+To determine the final FY 2018 Basic Grant allocations, ED used income year 2016 Census Bureau school district poverty and population estimates (ages 5 to 17), which are based on LEA boundaries as they existed in SY 2015-2016, and the revised SY 2015-2016 SPPE data.
+The final allocations are also based on October 2017 non-Census formula children data that, as noted above, replace the October 2016 data that ED used to calculate FY 2017 allocations and FY 2018 preliminary allocations.

-Because of the creation of new LEAs since SY 2015-2016 and the existence of special LEAs, such as charter school LEAs, that do not have geographic boundaries, the list of LEAs used by ED to determine LEA allocations may not match the current list of LEAs for many States.
-Thus, each State educational agency (SEA) must adjust ED's LEA allocations to account for eligible LEAs that did not receive a Federal allocation.
+Because of the creation of new LEAs since SY 2015-2016 and the existence of special LEAs, such as charter school LEAs that do not have geographic boundaries, the list of LEAs used by ED to determine LEA allocations may not match the current list of LEAs for many States.
+Thus, each SEA must adjust ED's LEA allocations to account for eligible LEAs that did not receive a Federal allocation.
 The ESEA also gives SEAs the flexibility, with ED's approval, to use alternative poverty data to determine eligibility and redistribute ED-determined Title I, Part A Basic Grant allocations for LEAs with less than 20,000 total residents.